Master of Arts in Education, Option in Dual Language Development

 Our program consists of 30 semester units and includes both fully online and in-person courses.
 Two pathways are offered to meet individual needs.

-• Pathway 1 is designed for classroom teachers who completed an accredited post-baccalaureate credential program with a Bilingual Authorization (BILA) at an accredited U.S. university.
+• Pathway 1 is designed for classroom teachers who completed an accredited post-baccalaureate credential program at CSULB with a Bilingual Authorization (BILA).
 These students complete 7 core classes and would potentially use 9 post-baccalaureate semester units to reach the 30 unit minimum required for the degree.
 Students may finish the program in three semesters.

 • Pathway 2 is designed for classroom teachers who completed an accredited post-baccalaureate credential program but do not hold a BILA.
 These students also complete the 7 core classes as well as an additional 3 classes (9 units) to reach the 30 unit minimum required for the degree.
 Students may finish the program in three or four semesters.